 To test their new device, researchers used it to analyze electrocardiogram (ECG) data representing the electrical activity of the human heart.
 They trained it to classify ECGs into five categories – healthy or four types of abnormal signals.
 They then tested it on new ECGs.
 Whether or not the chip was stretched or bent, they showed it could accurately classify the heartbeats.

 More work is needed to refine the technology, but eventually, it could be used either to send patients or clinicians alerts or to automatically tweak medications.
-The team is already planning new iterations of the device to both expand the type of devices with which t can integrate and the types of machine learning algorithms it uses.
+The team is already planning new iterations of the device to expand the type of devices it can integrate and the types of machine learning algorithms it uses.

 “Integration of artificial intelligence with wearable electronics is becoming a very active landscape,” said Wang.
 “This is not finished research; it’s just a starting point.”